Clarity (Jimmy Eat World album): Composition and lyrics

+Songs

 During breaks in touring in support of Static Prevails, Adkins worked at an art store, during which time he wrote "Table for Glasses".
 Adkins learned about shows that featured the work of local performance artists.
 Adkins was waiting for a friend's piece to begin when he noticed a girl clearing the area with the end of her dress.
-The girl walked towards a candle-lit table, and "just sat there picking out the dirt from her dress", said Adkins.
-The slow-tempo opens with a droning organ, followed by a shuffle beat, picked guitar notes, and concluding with a crescendo; the slowcore crawl and harmonies were influenced by the music of Low.
-"Lucky Denver Mint" was inspired by a night out in Las Vegas Adkins had with a friend; Adkins was too young to consume alcohol, and instead gambled, eventually spending all of his money.
+The girl moved and sat at a candle-lit table, where she removed dirt from her outfit.
+The slow-tempo song opens with a droning organ, followed by a shuffle beat, picked guitar notes, and concluding with a crescendo; the slowcore crawl and harmonies were influenced by the music of Low.
+"Lucky Denver Mint" was inspired by a night out in Las Vegas, Nevada, Adkins had with a friend; Adkins was too young to consume alcohol, and instead gambled, eventually spending all of his money.
 As a result, he spent the remainder of the night "walking around feeling lost".
 The power pop song includes drum and guitar loops, and is bookended with a drum intro and outro, which were made by Trombino cutting up the drums.

 According to Lind, "Your New Aesthetic" was originally a "very mellow" song but was turned into "a more aggressive, dark rock song".
 This version was named "Skeleton" because the guitar sections between the verses felt like horror film music to the band; it had different lyrics but Adkins thought he could improve upon them, and changed the lyrics to those of the mellow version.
 The final version is about the commercialization of radio, and unabashed conformity, showcasing the band's punk roots.
 "Believe in What You Want" is a Police-influenced post-punk track that talks about keeping in mind what is important to one's self, and not getting stuck with unimportant matters.
 Part of its lyrics refer to dealing with the process of being on a major label, influenced by their interactions on Capitol.
 On "A Sunday", the band focused on making the chorus sections sound softer and more intimate than the verses.
 Adkins felt the song's slower tempo helped let the "drums breathe".
 He wrote it after driving home to Phoenix following a weekend seeing his friends, while reminiscing about a girl.
 The track includes a Hammond B3 organ, which the band borrowed from Sylvia Massy.
 Lind theorized Adkins wrote "Crush" when he was living in Flagstaff, Arizona, due to the reference of snow.